SEAT Ateca: Facelift

 The facelifted Ateca was revealed in June 2020.
-Exterior revisions over the previous Ateca model include a redesigned bumpers, revised radiator grille, new LED headlamps and tail lights and a pair of redesigned fog lamps.
+Exterior revisions over the previous Ateca model include a modified front bumper, a new rear bumper, a revised radiator grille, new LED headlamps and tail lights and a pair of redesigned fog lamps.
 The rear lighting units share a similar design to the Tarraco and feature sequential indicators on the FR and Xperience trim-levels.
 The Ateca’s block-capital badge design has been swapped for the same hand-written script found on the rear of the new Leon.

 In the interior, the facelifted Ateca gets a new leather steering wheel, updated door cards and a choice of new upholstery designs.
 There’s also an eight-way electrically adjustable driver’s seat, a pair of new USB-C ports, a multi-colour ambient lighting system and voice recognition.
 The Ateca received an 8.25-inch infotainment system as standard with a larger 9.2-inch unit as an option.

 Cupra Ateca

 The Ateca is also sold under a new performance-oriented brand, Cupra, whose cars are based on existing SEAT models.
-As the result, the car does not bear the SEAT logo in favour of the copper-tinted badge Cupra logo.
+As a result, the car does not bear the SEAT logo in favour of the copper-tinted badge Cupra logo.
 It features a redesigned front and rear bumpers, quad exhaust pipes, and gloss-black detailing on several exterior elements, including the wing mirrors, side mouldings, wheels and front grille.

 The Cupra Ateca gets a 2.0-litre turbocharged petrol engine producing 300 PS and paired with a 7-speed DSG dual-clutch automatic transmission, 4Drive all-wheel drive and an adaptive suspension.
 SEAT claims the combination can take the compact SUV from 0-100 kph in 5.4 seconds with a top speed of 152 mph.
 The car can operate in a number of modes, including a new 'Cupra' setting that firms up the suspension and allows more engine noise through to the cabin.

 As standard, every Cupra Ateca model comes equipped with 19-inch alloy wheels, black Alcantara seats, a digital instrument cluster, wireless phone charging, an eight-inch touchscreen, and dynamic chassis control.
 Optional kit includes a Beats audio sound system, 20-inch wheels, a panoramic roof and tow bar.